Dynamic Table of Contents

 This discussion illustrates the nuanced considerations in defining senior citizenship at age 62, weighing eligibility for benefits, retirement status, and the active lifestyles of many individuals in this age group.

-The Government Identified Age Of A Senior | Age 65
+The Medicare Identified Age Of A Senior | Age 65

 In the United States, the government generally makes it clear that at 65, a U.S. citizen is considered a senior citizen.
 This is the age where an individual can become eligible for government benefits like Medicare and you are almost eligible for full Social Security retirement benefits (age 67), though individuals can start receiving reduced Social Security benefits at the age of 62.
 If you delay even further, up until age 70, your benefits increase each year you wait.
 Apply Here